 Farley Boat Works is the most historic boat shop on the island.
 They’ve been making Tarpon boats the same way since 1915, and you can stop by to see their classic boats.
 And if you’re really feeling creative, they’ll even teach you how to make your own boat in a Tarpon building workshop!

-Soak in the ocean breeze on the porch of Tarpon Inn, which has been hosting guests on the island since 1886.
+Soak in the ocean breeze on the porch of this historic hotel that’s been hosting guests on the island since 1886.
 While the hotel itself is an architectural beauty, the real treasures are the Tarpon scales all over the walls, signed by the folks who caught them.
 You’ll even find a Tarpon scale signed by former President Franklin D. Roosevelt from when he visited Port A on a fishing trip in 1937!

-For a meal unlike any other on the island, grab some grub at Irie’s Island Food.
+For a meal unlike any other on the island, grab some grub at Irie’s.
 This “island food” is a mixture of American, tropical and Asian street foods that’s all homemade and all amazing!
 I suggest the Treasure Beef, which is tenderloin in a sweet and hot sauce topped with peanuts and cilantro on steamed rice.

-Behind the historic Tarpon Inn is Roosevelt’s, a seafood eatery where you can dine on upscale meals in a casual setting.
+Behind the historic Tarpon Inn is this seafood eatery where you can dine on upscale meals in a casual setting.
 Enjoy fresh seafood like the Oysters ala Roosevelt or the fantastic Coconut Shrimp in the garden out back as the sun sets over the island.

 After dinner, hit up the “coolest bar on the Texas Riviera,” the Salty Dog for their namesake drink, which is a refreshing mix of salt, gin and grapefruit.
 If you’re lucky, you might even come across the friendly dog this place was named after.
 It’s the best place to end a day on the beach.